Applications are currently open for access! The 2022 term begins in January and wraps ~June.

 Are in-person meetings required?

-Due to pandemic health concerns, it’s perfectly acceptable to have an entirely virtual mentoring partnership.
+Due to the ongoing pandemic health concerns, it’s perfectly acceptable to have an entirely virtual mentoring partnership.
 Mentor and mentee pairs are welcome to meeting in a socially distant setting if both are comfortable with it, but there is no mandate to do so.

 Sponsor this program